leeBigCommerce/react-state/README.md

 # The Gist

-This repo is an exploration of the different state solutions in a React app.
+This repo is an exploration of the different possible state solutions in a React app.

 Below is a set of ever more complicated state related problems paired with example solutions and commentary.